marcelloaborges/AI/ML Python/Prototypical_NN/README.md

 So the problem here is: It's possible to build a classifier that can classify images looking just over a few examples of the whole context.

 ## The solution:
-As result, I've reached this technique - Few-shot learning: Prototypical Networks.
+As result, I've found this technique - Few-shot learning: Prototypical Networks.
 The big thing about this technique is the way you "teach" the model.
 Instead of apply correction creating the correlation between the image and its class, the correction is made in a way where a correlation between two images from the same class be built.
 In other words, if I provide the model two images from the same class, it must say that these images are "equal".
 Check the links I've provided above for more details.

 About the neural network architecture, it is a simple convolutional architecture with a flattened output.
-As I've said, the whole thing is about how to compute the error.
+As I've said, the big thing in Prototypical Netwroks is how to compute the error.

 ### The hyperparameters and model:
 - The file with the hyperparameters configuration is the <b>main.py</b>.
-Look for the comment "HYPERPARAMETERS"
+Look for the comment "HYPERPARAMETERS".

 - The actual configuration of the hyperparameters is:
-  - Learning Rate : 1e-3 (Adam)
+  - Learning Rate: 1e-3 (Adam)
+  - N_CLASS: 60 (the number of different classes into each batch)

 - For the neural model I used PyTorch with the following architecture:
   - Encoder